SatinTo/Memry/.github/pull_request_template.md

 Closes #0

 #### How should this be manually tested?
-No manual tested is required.
+No manual testing is required.

 #### Any background context you want to provide?
 Is it related to some issue or may conflict?